This page contains the most in-depth review of the Force USA MyRack Power Rack that you'll find anywhere online.

 However, if they get too close to coming out for your comfort, then you can err on the side of caution and consider one of these makeshift solutions:

 - buying better replacement pins like these 4-inch x ⅝-inch hitch pins with hair pin clips.
 These are built for hitching trailers or other implements to lawn mowers and tractors, so they’re more than strong enough for our needs.
 This is by far the best solution.
 But it’s not cheapest.
-Four of these will cost you just under $50, which is half the price of the MyRack Safety Slings themselves.
-You may be able to get them for around half that price if you go to your local Walmart, Home Depot, or other hardware or tractor parts store.
+You may be able to get them cheaper from your local Walmart, Home Depot, or other hardware or tractor parts store.
 Definitely test the Safety Slings with their included pins before you consider buying these; you might not even need them.

 - wrapping just enough electrical tape around the ends of each pin to make it harder to slide off, but still possible to slide in